sooda/rotuli/docs/templates.rst

 The template context is page-specific; there is the metadata provided by you, and some "magic" variables that are different for each page.

 All metadata specified in the page is visible as attributes in the "meta" object.
-(XXX or just flatten out to globals?)
+(XXX or just flatten out to globals? eww no)
 Additionally, the actual content of a page is special, and exits as "content", with also "content_preview" containing the first paragraph.
 If you want to write a short preview yourself and use that in templates, it's fine too; use a string in the metadata for that.
 The document content is also parsed for the top-level heading, which exists as "title".